MFR6340/theenglishextension.org/open-world-1/unit-4: Exploring.md

 <img src="https://imgur.com/3yHmxXg.png" width="25%" />

-A big coffee-table book full of fascinating stories of many different people who have taken a trip around the world, including a Swiss couple who have been driving around the world in their cara
+A big coffee-table book that's nice to dip in and out of.
+It's full of fascinating stories of many different people who have taken a trip around the world, including a Swiss couple who have been driving around the world in their caravan for more than two decades!
+Complete with wonderful photos and maps.

 <a href="https://www.bookdepository.com/Lonely-Planet-Around-World-Lonely-Planet/9781788689373?ref=grid-view&qid=1674913654930&sr=1-6" rel="nofollow"> Buy on Bookdepository
 <a href="https://www.orell fuessli link here.ch/shop/home/artikeldetails/A1056729026" rel="nofollow">Buy on Orell Füssli</a>